 Yes, Executive Order 11478, as amended, prohibits discrimination against federal employees and applicants for employment on the basis of parental status.
 “Status as a parent” refers to the status of an individual who, with respect to an individual who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is a biological parent, an adoptive parent, a foster parent, a stepparent, a custodian of a legal ward, in loco parentis over such an individual, or actively seeking legal custody or adoption of such an individual.

 For More Information

 Any questions on this guidance should be addressed to the Department of Labor's Civil Rights Center.
 If at any time you think that you have been subjected to pregnancy (or related) discrimination, contact the Civil Rights Center at 202-693-6500 within 45 days of the alleged discriminatory event in order to preserve your right to file an EEO complaint.

-2, 3.
-The Rehabilitation Act of 1973 protects federal employees.
-The standards for determining employment discrimination under section 501 of the Rehabilitation Act are the same as those used in title I of the Americans with Disabilities Act (ADA).
-The ADA was amended by the ADA Amendments Act of 2008.
+2. The Rehabilitation Act of 1973 protects federal employees.
+The standards for determining employment discrimination under section 501 of the Rehabilitation Act are the same as those used in title I of the Americans with Disabilities Act (ADA) as amended by the ADA Amendments Act of 2008.